nitinkansal1984/sapient/README.md

 11. AD user creation and granting permission to VMSS is not considered
 12. Terraform statefile could have been stored in storage account

+I can discuss all other points during discussion.